vitiral/vitiral.github.io/_posts/2018-01-17-rust2018-and-the-great-cli-awakening.md

 express your styles (when you write your app) and then make it easy to test them as well.
 The goal is to be able to write your CLI tests in a simple YAML file and get clear diffs against the expected vs result.
-One of the benefits: while you are writing your tests is there is no compilation time if you are not touching your source code -- and running the tests takes almost no time at all!
+One of the benefits: while you are writing your tests there is no compilation time if you are not touching your source code -- and running the tests takes almost no time at all!

 > Shoutout to [pretty_assertions][pretty_assertions] for making reading diffs
 > in regular rust tests SO much easier.
 This is a life saver for CLI
 > applications!
+>
+> Also shoutout to the ["{:#?}"][pretty_print] pretty printing formatter.
+When
+> I discovered it I felt like the largest pain point of rust just vanished.

 ### Gap 3: working with errors